Laplacian Pair State Transfer on Total Graphs: Introduction

 The subsequent sections of this paper are structured as follows.
 In Section~\ref{preliminary}, we introduce some basic definitions and preliminary results that we use in the rest of the sections.
-In Section~\ref{perfect}, we explore the existence of Laplacian perfect pair state transfer on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph such that $r>2$.
-We prove that $\mathcal{T}(G)$ does not exhibit Laplacian perfect pair state transfer if $r+1$ is not a Laplacian eigenvalue of $G$.
-We also prove that $\mathcal{T}(G)$ does not exhibit Laplacian perfect pair state transfer if $G$ is the complete graph on $n$ vertices such that $n>3$.
-In Section~\ref{pretty good}, we explore the existence of Laplacian pretty good pair state transfer on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph such that $r>2$.
-We prove that $\mathcal{T}(G)$ exhibits Laplacian pretty good pair state transfer, under some mild conditions.
-Using these conditions, we obtain infinite family of total graphs exhibiting Laplacian pretty good pair state transfer.
+In Section~\ref{perfect}, we explore the existence of Pair-LPST on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph such that $r \geq 3$.
+We prove that $\mathcal{T}(G)$ does not exhibit Pair-LPST if $G$ is Laplacian integral and $r+1$ is not a Laplacian eigenvalue of $G$.
+In Section~\ref{pretty good}, we explore the existence of Pair-LPGST on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph such that $r \geq 3$.
+We prove that $\mathcal{T}(G)$ exhibits Pair-LPGST under some mild conditions.
+In Section~\ref{Concrete examples}, we obtain several infinite families of $\mathcal{T}(G)$ exhibiting Pair-LPGST using the conditions obtain in Section~\ref{pretty good}.
+Moreover, we use Cartesian product and tensor product of graphs to obtain a few more infinite families of $\mathcal{T}(G)$ exhibiting Pair-LPGST.
+Finally, we prove that $\mathcal{T}(K_n)$ exhibits Pair-LPGST if and only if $n=3$.